leomoon-studios/wiki-go/demo-site-files/documents/public/document.md

 # Public

-Public page which will be visible to everyone.
+This is an example `Public` section.
+This folder and all its sub-documents are visible to everyone.